-In the event of a mandatory conversion of Preferred Stock as a result of a Qualified IPO, each holder of Preferred Stock may elect to receive nonvoting Common Stock in lieu of all or a portion of such holder's voting Common Stock.
+In the event of a mandatory conversion of Preferred Stock as a result of a Qualified IPO, each holder of Preferred Stock may elect to receive non-voting Common Stock in lieu of all or a portion of such holder's voting Common Stock.
 The non-voting shares of Common Stock shall have the same rights and preferences as the Common Stock but shall be non-voting.
+The Convertible Preferred Stock was converted into 6,495,015 shares of voting Common Stock and 6,409,519 shares of non-voting Common Stock as a result of the Company's IPO in October 2019.
+No Convertible Preferred Stock was outstanding as of December 31, 2019.